How to get touch with us over the festive period

 What are the legislative changes on the sale of park homes?

-In 2017, following the implementation of the Mobile Homes Act 2013, the Government undertook a review to consider the effectiveness of the changes made by the Act, and to consider the implementation of further legislation within the parks sector.
+In 2017, following the implementation of the Mobile Homes Act 2013, the Government undertook a review to consider the effectiveness of the changes made by the Act and to consider the implementation of further legislation within the parks sector.
 Some of the recommendations from that review have now been implemented.
-The new Fit and Proper persons test being one such example.
+The new Fit and Proper Persons test is one such example.

-Whilst outside the scope of the review, the question of commission on park home sales (currently fixed at a maximum of 10%) arose as a result of submissions made by residential park home owners during the course of the review.
-Therefore, in October 2018 the Government resolved to undertake research to gather relevant data to enable a detailed assessment of the likely impacts of a change to the 10% commission on residential home owners and park owners.
+Whilst outside the scope of the review, the question of commission on park home sales (currently fixed at a maximum of 10%) arose as a result of submissions made by residential park homeowners during the course of the review.
+Therefore, in October 2018 the Government resolved to research to gather relevant data to enable a detailed assessment of the likely impacts of a change to the 10% commission on residential homeowners and park owners.

 What changes have been considered?

-The scope of the research was limited to the impacts of a reduction in the commission from 10% to any of 7.5%, 5%, 2.5% or zero.
+The scope of the research was limited to the impacts of a reduction in the commission from 10% to any of 7.5%, 5%, 2.5%, or zero.
 The question of any increase was not considered.
-The research was designed to assess, in particular, the effect of a reduction in commission upon the residential mobility of residential park home owners and the financial impact upon the park owners.
+The research was designed to assess, in particular, the effect of a reduction in commission on the residential mobility of residential park homeowners and the financial impact on the park owners.
 The research findings have recently been published here and reach no firm conclusions.

 • Further work is required to assess the rationale for the commission rather than simply the impact of its reduction or removal.